KIRA009/formbuilder/README.md

 	`flask run`

-- Open <a href='localhost:5000/register'>localhost:5000/register</a> and you are set to go
+- Open [localhost:5000/register](localhost:5000/register) and you are set to go